What is Data Warehousing?

 Learn the Best Practices for Data Warehouse Performance

 Designing a high-performance data warehouse architecture is a tough job and there are so many factors that need to be considered.
-Given below are some of the best practices.
+Some of the best practices are given below.

 • Deciding the data model as easily as possible – Ideally, the data model should be decided during the design phase itself.
 The first ETL job should be written only after finalizing this.